yogesh-studypad/cocos-docs/programmers-guide/sprites.md

   </div>

 ## Creating a Sprite from a Sprite Sheet
 A __sprite sheet__ is a way to combine sprites into a single file.
-This reduces the overall file size compared to having individual files for each `Sprite`.
-This means you will significantly reduce memory usage, file size and loading time.
+Using a __sprite sheet__ helps achieve better performance by __batching__ the __draw calls__.
+They can also save disk and video memory in cases where the sprites can be packed on a sheet more efficiently (generally requires special tools).

-Also, using sprite sheets helps achieve better performance by __batching__ the __draw calls__.
-You will read more about this in the Advanced Chapter, but it is one of many standard methods in the industry for increasing game performance.
+You will read more about this in the Advanced Chapter, but it is but it is one of many standard methods in the industry for increasing game performance.

-When using a __sprite sheet__ it is first loaded, in its entirety, into the `SpriteFrameCache`. `SpriteFrameCache` is a caching class that retains the `SpriteFrame` objects, added to it, for future quicker access.
+When using a __sprite sheet__ it is first loaded, in its entirety, into the `SpriteFrameCache`. `SpriteFrameCache` is a caching class that retains the `SpriteFrame` objects added to it, for future quicker access.
 The `SpriteFrame` is loaded once and retained in the `SpriteFrameCache`

 Here is an example sprite sheet: